how to make kombucha (from your homemade scoby) + second round fermentation

 I actually thought I had messed up by Day 10 and that 'bad' mold was forming, but it was just my new baby scoby sitting over the mother scoby that made it look like greenish mold.
 Phew!

 How to know when your kombucha is done brewing for your personal preferences:

 - Start taste-testing after five days.
 If you have a pour spout on your jar like I do, then it's easy enough to pour a bit out to sample OR alternatively, you can stick a clean straw in the top of the mixture, past the scoby, down into the kombucha, then put your thumb over the straw to capture some liquid in it, remove the straw and pour into a glass.

 - Do some experimenting.
 Have some after five days, then a week, and then a week and a half, to help you decide how you like the taste of your kombucha best.

-I decided that after 12 days my kombucha was ready for what worked for me.
+I decided (for this batch) that after 12 days my kombucha was ready.
 I found it not too sweet, but just enough tartness (medium-to-strong vinegar taste) to it by then.
 But again, it's all based on personal preference!

 And once you've decided that your kombucha is done brewing and ready to drink, it is up to you whether you want to just drink it the way it is (i.e.: unflavoured/natural) OR flavour it.
 This brings me to my next point...